Do Insurance Companies Want You to Get a Lawyer? | Legal Help

 - You May Miss Deadlines: There are strict filing timelines for personal injury claims.

-- You Might Accept Too Little: Without legal knowledge, it’s easy to settle for far less than your case is worth.
+- You Might Accept Too Little: Without legal knowledge, it’s possible to resolve a claim without fully understanding its potential scope.

 - You May Face Aggressive Tactics: Insurers might pressure you to settle quickly or sign documents waiving future claims.